tbclark3/ha-xweatherly/README.md

 - A **device page** that groups all these entities and includes a **Refresh** button for manual updates.

 All standard Home Assistant condition data are available as attributes on the main weather entity.
 The `weather.get_forecasts` action can be used to access additional elements from the hourly and daily forecasts.

+***

+### Community Involvement

+Community involvement is welcome.

+- If you've found a bug, please open an issue describing the problem and the steps to reproduce it.
+- For new feature ideas, please open an issue to discuss it before you start coding.